DC Failure to Yield Car Accident Lawyer

 One of the most common types of car accidents is a failure to yield collision.
 When there is a failure to yield, one of the vehicles, usually the defendant’s vehicle, would have an obligation to yield to oncoming traffic.
 A yield sign instructs drivers to yield to others driving on the road or those already in the favored lane of traffic.

-What Constitutes The Right-Of-Way?
+What Constitutes The Right-of-Way?

-The right-of-way is the vehicle that the favored lane has the right-of-way.
-The vehicle that does not have to yield has the right-of-way.
-There may be a police report that may have additional information that may corroborate the who had the right of way.
+For this reason, it is best to have clean hands in any DC accident.
+How do we prove priority immediately prior to the accident?
+There may be a police report with additional information that could corroborate who had the right of way.
 Also, independent witnesses may be able to corroborate the claim.
 Passengers or others involved in the crash who saw the accident would also be beneficial.
 A DC failure to yield accident lawyer could investigate the incident and determine how the collision occurred.

 Damages